INL/blacklab-presentation/blacklab.md

 With highlighting:
 >`/bls/zeebrieven/docs/12345/contents?patt=[lemma="schip"]`

+For more: see [documentation](https://inl.github.io/BlackLab/blacklab-server-overview.html) and [example scripts](https://inl.github.io/BlackLab/blacklab-server-different-languages.html).

 ???
 Here's how you would fetch a specific document's metadata and contents.
 Note that contents can only be retrieved if allowed by the corpus metadata.

 The third example shows how you can highlight a pattern in the full contents.

----

-# More about BlackLab Server

-For more: see [documentation](https://inl.github.io/BlackLab/blacklab-server-overview.html) and [example scripts](https://inl.github.io/BlackLab/blacklab-server-different-languages.html).

 ---
 class: chaptertitle